Suguru Egawa: Professional career

-Egawa was drafted by the Crown Lighter Lions in 1977, but turned down the team's offer because he wanted only to play for the Yomiuri Giants.
-Instead, he played semi-pro ball, and 12 months later, he signed a contract with the Giants — despite the fact that the Hanshin Tigers had drafted him number one in the 1978 draft.
+12 months later, he signed a contract with the Giants — despite the fact that the Hanshin Tigers had drafted him number one in the 1978 draft.
 On November 21, 1978, Egawa was traded to the Giants.
 Because there was no reverse-draft, this act was regarded as unfair by the other Japanese professional baseball teams, and they protested.
 Nonetheless, Egawa officially joined the Giants before the 1979 season.
 (The trade, however, brought Hanshin pitcher Shigeru Kobayashi, who won 22 games that season.)

 Egawa notched over 10 wins as a pitcher each year from 1980 until his retirement.
 In 1981, his record of 20–6, with a 2.28 earned run average and 221 strikeouts earned him the Japanese Triple Crown and the Central League MVP.

 He recorded eight consecutive strikeouts in the 1984 All-Star game, just missing Yutaka Enatsu's record of nine straight strikeouts.

 In 1985, American expatriate player Randy Bass of the Hanshin Tigers was poised to break Sadaharu Oh's single-season record of 55 home runs.
-The Yomiuri Giants pitchers — whose manager was Sadaharu Oh — were said to have been given instructions to intentionally walk Bass in every at-bat.
+The Yomiuri Giants pitchers — whose manager was Sadaharu Oh — were said by pitching coach to have been given instructions to intentionally walk Bass in every at-bat.
 However, Egawa ignored the indication in the first game of the two last Giants' games against Hanshin Tigers — Bass went 1 for 2 against Egawa, with a single and an unintentional walk.
 After Egawa left the mound, Bass was issued five walks in six at-bats.

 On June 26, 1986, Egawa gave up a home run to Bass, which was Bass' seventh consecutive game with a home run.
 Sadaharu Oh's record is also seven consecutive games.
 Egawa was admired for his fair play, even though it sometimes went against the wishes of his team.